 - In the now clean blender add almond milk, pudding mix, pumpkin puree, and pumpkin pie spice and blend, until well-mixed and thick.
 (Start with 1½ cups milk and beat until it's the consistency of a pudding—if it's too thick, continue to add the rest of the milk.)

 - In a food processor, add graham crackers and mix until you have crumbs.

 - While mixing, slowly add in the melted butter, and mix until the crumbs come together.

-- In a pyrex dish or mini mason jars, press the graham crumbs against the bottom of the dish.
+- In a pyrex dish or short 500ml mason jars, press the graham crumbs against the bottom of the dish.

 - In layers spread a thin layer of cream cheese mixture, followed by a layer of pudding mixture, and repeat until you have nothing left.

 - Sprinkle top layer with leftover graham cracker crumbs and crushed pecans.